lallaria/Chatipelago/README.md

 # Chatipelago

-Webserver AP Client for Twitch Chat!
+Webserver AP Client for Twitch (or youtube or...)
+Chat!

 Requirements for use:
-Twitch chat integration with a Webhook.
+Either MixItUp or streamer.bot for chat integration
-Tested on Mixitup (did not complete testing on streamer.bot but it should work)

-Import mixitup_files into mixitup - webhook into webhook, loot/search into command.
-Import will blow away the names, ensure that the name and in chat name (if applicable) are filled in, and that the command is unlocked.
-Copy the webhook url and place it in config.js

-Chatipelago Chat URL can be changed to any host hosting the Chatipelago webserver.
-Webserver requirements:
-node.js
-npm
-eslint: ^8.57.1
-archipelago.js: ^1.1.0
+Chatipelago Client (this)

+chatpelago apworld (create your own!)

+chatipelago yaml to generate the game with (Template will work, don't forget to change the name)

+Chat!